ORANGE GATE×JCAT

 Itami Arisa (ARISA)

-Currently, the art agency "JCAT NY" that we operate has more than 200 contemporary artists enrolled.
+Currently, the art agency he operates, JCAT NY, has over 200 contemporary artists on its roster.

-Her books include "How to Become an Artist They Don't Teach You at School" (Sanctuary Publishing) and "You Will Surprise the World with an Apple" (Asuka Shinsha).
+Her books include "How to Become an Artist: What They Don't Teach You in School" (Sanctuary Publishing) and "You'll Amaze the World with Apples" (Asuka Shinsha).

-4/13/25 at ARISA Dubai
+4/13/25 ARISA Dubai

-Guest artist: SHOGEN
+Guest artist SHOGEN

 Paint artist.